RaulBernal/bitcanna-prometheus-exporter/README.md

 docker-compose up
 ```

-If you see a lot of `ConnectionRefusedError` errors, run `chmod og+r test-bitcoin.conf`.
+If you see a lot of `ConnectionRefusedError` errors, run `chmod og+r test-bitcanna.conf`.

 # [Change Log](CHANGELOG.md)
 See the [`CHANGELOG.md`](CHANGELOG.md) file for changes.